pandemicpedals/pachydermpedals/collections/_blog/information.md

   overlay_filter: 0.8
 ---

+This is a work in progress.
+I should probably stage it but I like to have information available.
+(: .notice--warning )

 # Introduction

 I've seen this come up a few times from beginners about where to start.
 Since I have only been at this a couple of month's I thought I would put together a list of what I had found.